What can you say about China leaving aside the obvious comments about politics.

 China is as everyone should be aware by now going through an incredible period of modernisation and change.
 On a superficial level we have all seen the Bond movie scene in Shanghai the massive glass and steel skyscrapers that define to many of us the change in the economic and political role that modern China inhabits.

 But the level of social and cultural change has to be experienced to be believed.

 The determined drive towards modernisation has brought about the an obliteration of the past.

-A lack of interest in parochial, post colonial architecture means that in mega cities like Beijing and Shanghie the only evidence of the remarkable history of China is reflected in grand Imperial and religious buildings, the peoples past has almost ceased to exist.
+A lack of interest in parochial, post colonial architecture means that in mega cities like Beijing and Shanghai the only evidence of the remarkable history of China is reflected in grand Imperial and religious buildings, ironically the peoples past has almost ceased to exist.

-People are quite open about the problems that still exist in the poor rural and sparsly populated west of China which accounts for almost 64% of Chinas land mass but less than 4% of the population.
-The attraction of the megaopolis of Beijing with 20 million population and hundreds of square miles for poor western Chinese is easy to see Giant French Supermarkets and local shops add to that the schools and Universities and the statistic that 80% of Biejing high school students go on to university and it seems an almost impossible task to stop the drift to the cities.
+People are quite open about the problems that still exist in the poor rural and sparsely populated west of China which accounts for almost 64% of China’s land mass but less than 4% of the population.
+The attraction of the megalopolis of Beijing with 20 million population and hundreds of square miles for poor western Chinese is easy to see Giant French Supermarkets and local shops add to that the schools and Universities and the statistic that 80% of Beijing high school students go on to university and it seems an almost impossible task to stop the drift to the cities.